EventStore/documentation/docs/clients/tcp/dotnet/21.2/connecting.md

 ### User credentials

-EventStoreDB supports [Access Control Lists](security.md#access-control-lists) that restrict permissions for a stream based on users and groups. `EventStoreConnection` allows you to supply credentials for each operation, however it is often more convenient to set default credentials for all operations on the connection.
+KurrentDB supports [Access Control Lists](security.md#access-control-lists) that restrict permissions for a stream based on users and groups. `EventStoreConnection` allows you to supply credentials for each operation, however it is often more convenient to set default credentials for all operations on the connection.

 | Builder Method | Description |
 |:---------------|:------------|